JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Retrieves the line-spacing rule for the text range.

 ```
-FUNCTION CTextPara2.GetLineSpacingRule () AS LONG
+FUNCTION GetLineSpacingRule () AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextPara2->lpvtbl->GetLineSpacingRule(m_pTextPara2, @Value))
    RETURN Value